roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

+===

- ****** Obedience: A Study in Seduction ****** bysilkstockingslover© Carolyn returned, harness on, and moved to her still coming pet.
+Carolyn returned, harness on, and moved to her still coming pet.
 Without warning, she slid the entire seven inch cock (not too big, not too small), deep in the pet's very wet pussy.

  "Oh my," Mindy gasped, completely not expecting her pussy to be filled with a cock.
 A cock bigger than any she had ever fucked.